nickbrandt/GitLab/doc/development/database_review.md

 - Once satisfied, relabel the MR with ~"database::reviewed", approve it, and reassign MR to the database **maintainer** suggested by Reviewer Roulette.
+  - Currently we have a critical shortage of database maintainers.
+If the database **reviewer** cannot find an available database **maintainer** then:
+      - Assign the MR to a second database **reviewer** for further review
+      - Once satisfied with the review process, and if the database **maintainer** is still not available, reassign to a backend **maintainer**

 A database **maintainer**'s role is to: